mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 The page title, which is displayed at the top of the page, can be different from the page "slug", which is the portion of the page's URL following `<locale>/docs/`.
 Keep the following guidelines in mind when defining a slug:

 - Slugs should be kept short.
 When creating a new level of hierarchy, the new level's component in the slug should just be a word or two.
-- Slugs should use an underscore for a multi-word component, such as `Getting_started` in `/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started`.
+- Slugs should use an underscore for a multi-word component, such as `Basic_HTML_syntax` in `/en-US/docs/Learn_web_development/Core/Structuring_content/Basic_HTML_syntax`.
-- Follow sentence casing in slugs as well for each component, such as `Getting_started` in the previous example.
+- Follow sentence casing in slugs as well for each component, such as `Basic_HTML_syntax` in the previous example.

 ### Titles